 What Is a Winning Mindset?

 The psychology of winning has fascinated researchers for decades.
 Known in psychological circles as “the winner effect,” this biological phenomenon occurs when feel-good chemicals are released in the brain after a person wins at something.
-Over time, changes to the brain’s structure occur and the person becomes more confident and able to take on greater challenges.
+Over time, changes to the brain’s structure arise, and the person becomes more confident and able to take on more significant challenges.

 People with a winning mindset tend to display four core elements: